-As mentioned earlier amino acid sequence alignment may be be rather simple to perform, but may also need some extra attention, for example in cases when the proteins have considerably diverged and there is a large number of insertions and deletions, or in cases of multidomain proteins, especially if not all domains are present in one of the proteins being compared.
-This may happen, for example during homology modeling of a multi-domain protein.
-Information on the tertiary structure is of course of great help for obtaining a correct alignment.
-In this first tutorial we will look at an easy way for making a sequence alignment.
-We will be focusing on using the tools available at Expasy and EBI servers, although there are of course many others.
-We start with a protein of highly conserved sequence - subunit BchI of magnesium chelatase.
-BchI is one of three subunits of magnesium chelatase, which assemble together to catalyze the first committed step in chlorophyl biosynthesis, the insertion of a Mg2+ into protoporphyrin IX.
-In the second tutorial we will look into a slightly more complicated case of the second subunit of magnesium chelatase BchD, one domain of which is homologous to BchI.
-The alignments we make here will be used later in the homology modeling tutorial.
-It is essential to remember at this stage that a proper sequence alignment is central for creating a correct homology model.
+Amino acid sequence alignment may be rather simple to run, but may also need some extra attention, for example in cases when the proteins have considerably diverged and there is a large number of insertions and deletions, or in cases of multidomain proteins, especially if not all domains are present in one of the proteins being compared, something which could happen for example during homology modeling.
+Information from the tertiary structure, like the position of helices, strands and loops, is of course of great help for correct placing of insertions and deletions in the alignment.
+In this first tutorial we will explore an easy way of making a sequence alignment and will be focusing on using the tools available at Expasy and EBI servers, although there are of course many other servers, which will do exactly the same job.
+We start with a case of a protein of highly conserved sequence - subunit BchI of the enzyme magnesium chelatase.
+It is one of three subunits, which are required for this enzyme to catalyze the first committed step in chlorophyl biosynthesis, the insertion of a Mg2+ ion into protoporphyrin IX.
+In the second tutorial we will go through a slightly more complicated case and will first identify the domain of BchD (the second subunit of magnesium chelatase), which is homologous to subunits BchI.
+We will make then an alignment of the sequences of the two domains to closely examine conservation and differences between the two proteins.